psychosk/senseutils/README.md

 - webserver that acts like a mobile application
 - hub/panicbutton/smartplug device simulator

+The mobile app does almost everything you can do through the real mobile app.
+The simulator actually performs most of the actions that the real devices will do.
+It sends messages to the cloud and waits for any incoming messages from the cloud.

 # mobile application

 It is up and running on *http://hub.smartsense.co.in:4000*

 This sample mobile app allows you to:
-- create an account with smartsense (gives you a unique userID, you can use this userID to startup a hub simulator - see documentation on DEVICE SIMULATOR)
+- create an account with smartsense
+	Gives you a unique userID, you can use this userID to startup a hub simulator
 - See/Configure gateways
+	Configure the wifi ssid/password
 - See/Configure panic buttons
+	Configure the settings for the panic button
 - See audit trail of panic buttons
+	See when panic buttons were pressed, what happened with the ivr call tree, what happened with falls etc
+- Disable panic button SOS mode (to be implemented)
-- See/configure smart plugs
+- See smart plugs
 - See audit trail of smart plugs
+- Switch on/off smart plugs
+	This will actually send a message to the cloud which will then send a message to a smart plug (or a smart plug emulator) to tell it to switch on or off.
 - See/Configure trackers
+	Configure tracker options (emergency contact info, admin contact, call timeout, heartbeat, etc)
-- See audit trail of tracker events and location data
+- See audit trail of tracker events and location data See what events happened with a tracker.
+See historical location data for the tracker.
-- See/Configure cameras
+- See/Configure cameras (to be implemented)

 # device simulators